Customize Consent Preferences

 Africatown: America’s Last Slave Ship and the Community It Created

-Author: Nick Tabor Category: Biographies and Non-Fiction, Black History, Civil Rights, Culture and Heritage, Health and Wellness, High School and Young Adult, Perseverance and Determination, Prejudice and Racism, Slavery Reading Age: High School and Young Adult Country: United States, African continent, West Africa Amazon Bookshop org
+Author: Nick Tabor Category: Biographies and Non-Fiction, Black History, Civil Rights, Culture and Heritage, Health and Wellness, High School and (Young) Adult, Perseverance and Determination, Prejudice and Racism, Slavery Publisher: St. Martin's Publishing Group Country: United States, African continent, West Africa Reading Age: High School and (Young) Adult More Details Amazon Bookshop org

 Description: